sendwithus/docs/v1/templates.md

 PUT `/templates/(:template_id)/versions/(:version_id)`

 Params:
-- html       -- The HTML body of the template

 - name       -- The name of the template
 - subject    -- The subject line of the template
+- html (optional) -- The HTML body of the template
-- text (opt) -- The Text body of the template
+- text (optional) -- The Text body of the template

-*NOTE* -- One of html or text must be specified
+*NOTE* -- At least one of html or text must be specified

-*NOTE* -- This will replace the current template version
+*NOTE* -- This will replace the current version of the specified template

 ## Creating a New Template

 POST `/templates`

 Params:
-- html       -- The HTML body of the template

 - name       -- The name of the template
 - subject    -- The subject line of the template
+- html (optional) -- The HTML body of the template
-- text (opt) -- The Text body of the template
+- text (optional) -- The Text body of the template

+*NOTE* -- At least one of html or text must be specified

 ## Creating a New Template Version

 POST `/templates/(:template_id)/versions`

 Params:
-- html       -- The HTML body of the template

 - name       -- The name of the template
 - subject    -- The subject line of the template
+- html (optional) -- The HTML body of the template
-- text (opt) -- The Text body of the template
+- text (optional) -- The Text body of the template

-*NOTE* -- One of html or text must be specified
+*NOTE* -- At least one of html or text must be specified